Real estate salesperson licensee candidates in California are required to take a minimum of 135 hours of license training:

 - If termination occurs in the period between the delivery of lesson materials and receipt by the school of the first completed lesson materials, OnlineEd may charge an amount equal to 15 percent of the total tuition cost, or $50, whichever is less.
 This sum shall represent OnlineEd's stated course enrollment fee.

 - If termination occurs after receipt by OnlineEd of the first completed chapter review exercise and up to 50 percent of the completed lesson assignments, the student shall be entitled to a pro rata refund of the total tuition cost of the distance learning portion of the program.
 This refund calculation shall be based upon dividing the total number of chapters the student has completed by the total number of course chapters not completed by the student.
 OnlineEd may also retain the established enrollment fee.

 - If termination occurs after receipt by OnlineEd of 50 percent or more of the completed lesson assignments OnlineEd may retain 100 percent of the total tuition costs plus the established registration fee.

 - No refund will be given after 30 days from initial course registration for any reason.

 - No refunds will be given for books, promotional items, or shipping and/or handling costs associated therewith.

 - If your course or any portion thereof was paid for by a third party, then the third party will need to make the refund request and will receive any qualifying refund.

 OnlineEd is a course provider and makes no determination as to your ability to obtain a CA real estate license.
-The licensing process is between you and the California Bureau of Real Estate.
+The licensing process is between you and the California Department of Real Estate.

 Course Identification Statement